khpylon/MachEWidget/FAQ.md

 As I find time, more questions and answers will be added here.

+#### Q: What's the difference between the Google Play and GitHub versions of the app?

+Very little; the GitHub version has a "Check for Updates" option in the three-dot menu.
+That's about it.

 #### Q: The "Last refresh" time shown on widget changes randomly; the value I set for the time between widget updates has no effect.
 What's happening?

 The time shown in "Last refresh" is based on a specific value read from the servers.
 It corresponds (I believe) to the last time the vehicle